S1mple-Scripts/S1mpleFisher/README.md

 # S1mpleFisher – Bot Fishing Anywhere in OSRS!
 ## 2023 FREE RuneLite Fishing Bot OSRS – Simba

 This is a fishing bot script that allows you to fish anywhere in OSRS with ease and speed using Simba and RuneLite.
-It can automatically drop the fish and mimic a real player’s AFK behaviour at different fishing locations.
+It automatically drops what is caught, while mimicking a real player’s AFK behaviour at different fishing locations.
 It is a simple, efficient, and safe solution for fishing automation.

 ### Features
 - Excludes certain slots from being dropped when specified by the user.